j-mckerracher/impute-missing-data/README.md

 ### **Expected Deliverables**:

 1. **Code Implementation**:
-   - Python code that resamples the dataset at the provided interval and imputes missing values using at least two different techniques.
+   - Python code that resamples the data set at the provided interval and imputes missing values using at least two different techniques.

 2. **Score Calculation**:
    - A function or method that calculates the **RMSE** to evaluate the accuracy of the imputed values compared to known values.